 Unconnected populations are predominantly located in developing world markets, typically on low incomes and lacking basic digital literacy skills.
 Social norms and disparities between men and women in terms of education and income influence women’s reduced access to and use of mobile technology, with the result that women are 15% less likely to use mobile internet than men in low- and middle-income countries.
 How can the mobile industry and the supporting ecosystem address the ‘usage gap’ and bring the benefits of mobile internet to those left behind?

-To help address this important challenge, the GSMA Innovation Fund for Mobile Internet Adoption and Digital Inclusion was launched in April 2020 with support from the UK Foreign, Commonwealth & Development Office (FCDO), German Federal Ministry for Economic Cooperation and Development (BMZ), the GSMA and its members.
+To help address this important challenge, the GSMA Innovation Fund for Mobile Internet Adoption and Digital Inclusion was launched in April 2020 with support from the UK Foreign, Commonwealth & Development Office (FCDO), the Deutsche Gesellschaft fȕr Internationale Zusammenarbeit (GIZ) GmbH, the GSMA and its members.
 The objective of the fund was to open up opportunities for innovative start-ups and SMEs to address the key barriers of accessibility, affordability, digital skills, and safety and security that prevent many from connecting to mobile internet.

 The GSMA received a total of 598 applications from start-ups and SMEs in 44 countries in response to the call for applications.
 After a rigorous evaluation process followed by selection from an independent panel of experts, we are now pleased to announce our 9 grantees: